The Beatles Recording Revolver, Abbey Road Studios, 1966

 The album showcased a number of new stylistic developments which would become more pronounced on later albums, things like.
 Many of the tracks are marked by an electric guitar sound, in contrast with their previous, folk-rock inspired Rubber Soul.

-Buyers will receive a certificate of authenticity following delivery.
+All artwork sold by SFAE will have a certificate of authenticity issued following delivery.